When you are unable to discover AirServer using Miracast (used by Windows 10 and Samsung devices), there can be a number of possible causes.

 - Another software such as Microsoft's "Connect" app, is currently using resources that are needed by AirServer's Miracast functionality.

-- Your computer does not have a WiFi Adapter or a WiFi adapter which is compatible with Miracast.
+- Your computer does not have a Wi-Fi Adapter or a Wi-Fi adapter that is compatible with Miracast.
 This is a requirement in order to use Miracast as this screen mirroring protocol is built on Wi-Fi Direct.

 If you are unsure about this, you can check whether or not your computer running AirServer supports Miracast by following these steps: